johnridesabike/bikewalklife/posts/2022/03/americans-want-to-change-their-lifestyle-due-to-gas-prices.md

   alt: ''
   caption: ''
 external_link: https://newsroom.aaa.com/2022/03/aaa-4-gas-the-tipping-point-for-most-americans/
+excerpt: >
+  AAA revealed some new survey data on how Americans are reacting to rising gas prices, and it shows that we've possibly crossed a threshold.

 ---
 AAA revealed some new survey data on how Americans are reacting to rising gas prices, and it shows that we've possibly crossed a threshold.